InfoSecInnovations/project-fantastic/README.md

 ### Test environment

-There's a typical environment set up in the `dev-test` directory so you can test modifications to the source code easily.
-Just run `npm start` in the `dev-test` directory to start Fantastic, there is also a `launch.json` included for Visual Studio Code to run this command and debug.
+There's a typical environment set up in the `dev-test/project-fantastic` directory so you can test modifications to the source code easily.
+Just run `npm start` in the `dev-test/project-fantastic` directory to start Fantastic, there is also a `launch.json` included for Visual Studio Code to run this command and debug.

 ### Front-end